Goldendale, Washington: Industry

-Industrial Plant
+Industrial plant

 A closed aluminum processing plant had a big economic impact for 35 years and continues to impact the area as pensioners still draw benefits from the decades of operations.

 The John Day area aluminum reduction plant was built by Harvey Aluminum (later Martin Marietta, forerunner to conglomerate Lockheed Martin) at an industrial site adjacent to the John Day Dam in 1968.
 The industrial development and resulting jobs brought an era of growth and prosperity to Goldendale for 35 years, which brought the area new levels of prosperity from the high paying industrial jobs with significant benefits.
 This plant added payroll strength and diversity of the timber- and agricultural-based Goldendale area economy.
 Many area residents still enjoy pension and healthcare benefits from the 35 years of the industrial operations.

 The aluminum facility with 3 shifts of employment at its peak in the '70s and '80s was employing about 1,400–1,800 people and about 800 in the years from 1990 to 2003.
 The facility had been awarded a large allotment of low cost power from the hydro electric dam system that was nearby, with the assumption this would encourage industrial development and create jobs and resulting economic development.
 In 2003, the aluminum smelter closed operations.
 Reasons cited were high electricity costs and low world prices for aluminum.
 Many of the workers moved while others remained while they went back to school and retrained for other occupations.
 The closing of the aluminum plant caused serious economic stress in the area.

 At this time Rabanco Regional Disposal is the largest single employer of residents in the Goldendale area.

 Culture

 Goldendale has many annual civic activities including the Klickitat County Fair & Rodeo, the Goldendale Community Days, held on the Goldendale Courthouse lawn, and holiday parades.

+Goldendale celebrated its fourth annual Pride celebration in 2023, led by the Goldendale Pride Alliance, a charitable foundation established by Andrew Halm.